 If you implement the TRANSPOSE formula in Excel by pressing just Enter, You may see this #VALUE!
 Error.
 To avoid this error, be sure to press Ctrl+Shift+Enter.

 If you have a current version of Microsoft 365, then you can input the formula in the top-left-cell of the output range, then press ENTER to confirm the formula as a dynamic array formula.
-In older versions, the formula must be entered as a legacy array formula by first selecting the output range, inputting the formula in the top-left-cell of the output range, then pressing Ctrl+Shift+Enter to confirm it.
+In older versions, the formula must be entered as a legacy array formula by first selecting the output range, inputting the formula in the top left cell of the output range, and then pressing Ctrl+Shift+Enter to confirm it.

 In this article, we showed five simple methods to switch rows and columns in Excel.
 Practice all of them along with the given practice workbook and find which method best suits your case.
-Hope you find the above methods useful and comment on our website ExcelDemy.com if you need further clarifications or have something to add.
+Hope you find the above methods useful and comment your thoughts in the following section if you need further clarifications or have something to add.